 Hidden beneath the road that leads to the Cape Point Nature Reserves is the secluded Smitswinkel Bay.
 While it does not have the easiest access (you have to lug everything in and out), this spot offers visitors jaw-dropping views of Table Mountain, Lion's Head and Table Bay.

 The area remains mostly undeveloped (apart from a few nearby houses).
 There is a rustic footpath that takes you directly to the unspoilt beach.

-At the mouth of the delightful Mzumbe River in KZN, you find the blue-flag Umzumbe beach.
+At the mouth of the delightful Mzumbe River in KZN, you find the blue-flag Umzumbe swimming beach.
 Access is via a very steep walkway through dense coastal dune vegetation but the reward of this beach is undoubtedly worth the effort in getting there.
 Although there are lifeguards on duty (which is somewhat paradoxical to the concept of “hidden” or “secret”), the beach remains virtually untouched.
-It is lapped by warm, pristine water, abundant seashells, and has a great tidal pool.
+It is lapped by warm, pristine water, abundant seashells, and has great tidal pools.